Stance, Grip And Eye Placement For The Ideal Paddleboard Stroke

-It’s ok to look at your feet as you get set in your stance the first few times or to watch your stroke as you glide past your paddle on occasion.
+It’s ok to look at your feet as you get into your stance the first few times or to watch your stroke as you glide past your paddle on occasion.
 This can be a good way to analyze what you’re doing right and what can be improved.
-However when paddling, it’s important to keep your eyes forward rather than looking down or concentrating on yourself.
-If you’re eyes are focused somewhere between the horizon and the nose of your board, that’s where you’re likely to go.
-Looking down and to the side at your paddle, feet or wake, will destabilize you and you won’t be able to read the water ahead.
+However, when paddling, it’s important to keep your eyes up rather than looking down or concentrating on yourself.
+If your eyes are focused somewhere between the horizon and the nose of your board, that’s where you’re likely to go.
+Looking down at your paddle or feet will destabilize you and you won’t be able to read the water ahead.

 The Five Phases Of An Efficient SUP Stroke

 A good forward reach extends the paddle ahead of you so it can catch the water.
 If you want to dial in the best paddleboard stroke there are a few points to think about.
-You want to bring the paddle straight forward along the rail, or side edge, of your board.
+You want to bring the paddle along the rails, or sides, of your board.
 Swinging it out widely is a less efficient movement.